AustinZhu/IMP-lang/README.md

 [![Haskell CI](https://github.com/AustinZhu/IMP-lang/actions/workflows/haskell.yml/badge.svg)](https://github.com/AustinZhu/IMP-lang/actions/workflows/haskell.yml)

-A implementation of the IMP language from *"The Formal Semantics of Programming Languages"*.
+An implementation of the IMP language from *"The Formal Semantics of Programming Languages"* with a REPL environment.

 ## Introduction